imagekit-developer/imagekit-php/README.md

 > If a file or specific transformation has been requested in the past, then the response is cached.
 Deleting a file does not purge the cache.
 You can purge the cache using [Purge Cache API](#21-purge-cache-api).

-Refer to the [delete file API](https://docs.imagekit.io/api-reference/media-api/delete-file) for better understanding about the **Request & Response Structure**.
+Refer to the [delete file API](https://docs.imagekit.io/api-reference/media-api/delete-file) for better understanding about the **request & response structure**.

 #### Basic Usage
 ```php